bryceandy/laravel_pesapal/README.md

 ]
 ```

 For the **type** field, leave the default as MERCHANT.
-Use ORDER if your payment meets the following:
-1. The order needs to be shipped.
-2. The customer has the option to verify the delivery as satisfactory.
-3. The payment is held in escrow until the completion of the delivery and acceptance process.

-**Note:** if you use ORDER, it requires you to mark the order as SHIPPED and DELIVERED via your PesaPal merchant console.
+If you use ORDER, be sure to read the PesaPal documentation first.

 When the data is posted successfully, you will have a view of the form to make payments.

 A new payment record will be recorded in your `pesapal_payments` table, now you can choose the payment option you prefer.

 ### Fetching the payment status.

 After making the payment you will be redirected to the callback URL as mentioned above, and PesaPal will redirect with two query parameters:

-- pesapal_merchant_reference – this is the same as `$reference` that you posted to PesaPal
+ * pesapal_merchant_reference – this is the same as `$reference` that you posted to PesaPal
-- pesapal_transaction_tracking_id - a unique id for the transaction on PesaPal that you can use to track the status of the transaction later
+ * pesapal_transaction_tracking_id - a unique id for the transaction on PesaPal that you can use to track the status of the transaction later

 With these two we can now:

-A: Use these parameters to query the payment status to display to the user.
+ A. Use these parameters to query the payment status to display to the user.

 Normally on your callback page you can display whatever you need to your customer to show that the payment is being processed.

 ![Callback page sample](images/callback.png)

-But because PesaPal will send the payment tracking Id which you have not recorded, you have the opportunity to save this unique tracking Id for your payment and also query for the payment status.
+But because PesaPal will send the payment tracking Id which you have not recorded, you can save this unique tracking Id for your payment and also query for the payment status.

-In the controller method where you display the callback page, we can query the status:
+In the controller method where you display the callback page, query the status:

 ```php
 namespace App\Http\Controllers;